 - 1/2 Tsp Lime Juice

-- When cooked mash or pass through a potato ricer and allow to cool.
+- After 10 minutes mash or pass through a potato ricer and allow to cool.

 - Heat 1 cm of oil in a frying pan over a medium high heat and fry the cakes until crisp and golden.

 For the Dipping Sauce:

 - Slice the chilli pepper and spring onion as finely as you can.